karlseguin/websocket.zig/readme.md

     thread_pool: ThreadPool = .{},
     buffers: Config.Buffers = .{},

+    // compression is disabled by default
+    compression: ?Compression = null,

     // In blocking mode the thread pool isn't used pub const ThreadPool = struct {
         // Number of threads to process messages.